The aim [of Channel Five Children's Hour] should be childhood innocence tinged with sinister corruption. So think Andi Peters

 - Might better fit in Real Life, but this blog post, suggesting that the Wiggles have plumbed the depths of sexual depravity as no man has since Mick Jagger was mummified.

-- Played for laughs in Disgaea 3 with the final Diez Gentleman.
+- Played for laughs in Disgaea 3: Absence of Justice with the final Diez Gentleman.
 A rare female example.

 - Captain Cutlass from Critical Depth was a nautically-themed kids-show host turned actual pirate.